MenbereHailu/Time-Series-Forecasting-for-Portfolio-Management-Optimization/README.md

 - **Refine Forecasting Techniques**: Experiment with hybrid models and ensemble methods for improved prediction accuracy.
 - **Enhance Risk Management**: Implement advanced risk metrics such as Conditional Value at Risk (CVaR) to strengthen downside protection.

+### Authors
+This project was completed by [Tadesse Abateneh](https://www.linkedin.com/in/tadesse-abateneh)

+For further details, questions, or collaborations, please reach out to [Email](tedoaba@gmail.com)